 The fascinating thing about having all of these mixtures of colors that are specific to my paintings is that I have grown more familiar with the types of color relationships that I am drawn to.
 I recognize certain moods in the color relationships and I can see the painting source that these mixtures are derived from.
 This imparts a foundational palette to these studies.
 They are not arbitrary or based on someone else’s notion of how color relates, or some academic or formulaic approach to color studies.
 They are the distillation of the optically observed mixtures from a very specific painting executed at a unique time formed by the seasons and local weather.
 This process feels almost like writing in a diary to me, personal and experience driven.

 I have been working with the premise of creating collages and paintings with specific color palettes for many years.
 For me, it is a working process that is endlessly fascinating.
 It is a product of where I find pleasure and challenge in seeing more than any single element that forms part of the work itself.

-Ginnie Gardiner is a mid-career New York artist who has shown in numerous solo and group exhibits for 30 years.
+Ginnie Gardiner is a New York artist who has shown in numerous solo and group exhibits for 35 years.
 Gardiner graduated from Cornell University with a Bachelor of Fine Arts in 1974.
-In 2005 she moved upstate to Catskill, New York, where she and her husband renovated and restored the former Lyceum, a Federal era building located in this historic village.
+In 2005, she and her husband, artist and writer Jon Phillips, moved upstate from New York City to Catskill, New York, where they renovated and restored the former Lyceum, a Federal-era building located in this historic village.